gary-rowe/hid4java/README.md

 #### I get a `SIGSEGV (0xb)` when starting up

 This shouldn't occur unless you've been changing the code.

 You have probably got the `getFieldOrder` list wrong.
 Use the field list from Class.getFields() to get a suitable order.
 Another cause is if a `Structure` has not been initialised and is being deferenced, perhaps in a `toString()` method.

+There is also the possibility that using the built-in `HidDeviceManager` code can cause problems in some applications.

 #### I get a "The parameter is incorrect" when writing